-Not all cheap flight comparisons are the same – there are four very different types.
-This guide will take you through the right ones for the right jobs to save time, minimise costs and help you bag the cheapest flights.
+Not all cheap flight comparisons are the same – there are four key types.
+This guide takes you through the right ones for the job to save time, minimise costs and help you bag the cheapest flights.

-There's also a full listing of the free flight returns available by manipulating credit card introductory deals, so you can jet off for free.
+We've also listed free flight returns available by manipulating credit card introductory deals, so you can jet off for free.

 Travel Money Checklist